 In a large saucepan add the cranberries, along with the water, sugar, and zest from the oranges.
 Cook over medium-low heat until the sugar dissolves, stirring occasionally, about 10 minutes.
 Raise the temperature to medium and continue to cook until the cranberries begin to burst, about 10 to 12 minutes.

 *If you opt to burn off the liquor, pour it slowly over the top of the relish and heat just until it bubbles.
 Do not stir it into the relish.
 The liquor needs to warm to about 130-degrees before it will flame.
 Use a long matchstick or lighter to gently touch the flame against the top of the liquor.
-Let the liquor burn for about 3 minutes, then stir to blend the cognac and Cointreau into the relish.
+Let the liquor burn for about 3 minutes, then stir to blend the Cognac and Cointreau into the relish.
 This takes a bit of practice so don’t be frustrated if it doesn’t work the first time!

 Keep the relish refrigerated or spoon into canning jars and process in a water bath following the jar manufacturer’s directions.
-Ball® Canning make wonderful canning jars and have great step-by-step guidelines for canning safely on their website.

 Makes about 6 cups of relish or enough to fill 3 pint-sized jars.